 3. My donation is too small to make a difference.

 Actually, small donations can make a huge difference.
-For example, an anti-malaria bed net costs only $2.50 and protects two people for up to three years.
+For example, providing an anti-malaria bed net to a family costs only $4 and protects two people for up to three years.
 The costs of meeting basic human needs in the developing world are most often far less than the costs for those same services and supplies in the developed world.

 4. Poverty can’t be solved.

 While sustainable development is critical to the elimination of extreme poverty, individual giving plays a crucial role in combating extreme poverty.
-For example, malaria is the single biggest drag on the African economy (source: AMF).
+For example, malaria is a hugeburden on the African economy (source: USAID).
 Funding anti-malaria bed nets has played a significant role in reducing the incidence of malaria and childhood mortality.
 Further, helping to fund medications to fight diseases can mean a child is able to stay in school, or that a parent is able to continue to work to support their family.
 Donating can help provide the resources that are essential for a better standard of living.

 5. Poverty isn’t the problem — it’s the symptom.